 Now there are not many cons to the IF lifestyle, many of the ones you may have heard are probably myths such as: Now that we have those out of the way let’s get to the actual downsides of IF.

-- Fasting raises cortisol levels- This is false, it merely changes your body’s natural cortisol rhythm while generally keeping levels the same.
+- Fasting raises cortisol levels- This is false.
+It merely changes your body’s natural cortisol rhythm while generally keeping levels the same.

-- Fasting causes starvation mode- This is false, The body takes much longer to go into starvation mode than people think, generally 60-72 hours.
+- Fasting causes starvation mode- This is false.
+The body takes much longer to go into starvation mode than people think, generally 60-72 hours.
 A brief break from food will make you feel hungry, not starve.

-- Fasting will break down muscle tissue- This is false, during short instances of fasting lean mass is conserved while fatty mass is consumed.
+- Fasting will break down muscle tissue- This is false.
+During short instances of fasting lean mass is conserved while fatty mass is consumed.

-- You will feel hungry, no this does not mean you are starving.
+- You will feel hungry.
+No this does not mean you are starving.
 Feeling hungry is not the best thing in the world but it is only temporary.

 - It is going to require self-control to maintain and IF regime.
 There are going to be times where you really just want to blow off your fast day and eat pizza with your friends.
 At this point it all hinges on how much it means to you.

 What it all boils down to in the end is your level of commitment to your program.
 IF offers many upsides with very few downsides but if you are not willing to commit to it, it will never work.
-If you are planning on taking on the IF lifestyle for whatever reason, consult your family members and loved ones and make sure they understand the lifestyle and ask for their support.
+If you are planning on taking on the IF lifestyle for whatever reason, consult your family members and loved ones and make sure they understand the lifestyle.
+Ask for their support.
 Programs and much easier to follow and commit to when you have the backing and full support of your family.